Identifying Mislabeled Images in Supervised Learning Utilizing Autoencoder: Future Research

 The Soft NC Loss can maximize the distances between clusters.
 Therefore, integrating the Soft NC Loss with the variational autoencoder can possibly maximize the difference between the probability distributions of each class in the latent space.
 Thus the outliers detected by the DBSCAN algorithm are more likely to be the mislabeled samples.

 Another future direction is to utilize a Gaussian Mixture Variational Autoencoder (GMVAE).
+There are many methods to generate latent clusters.
+One of the possible approaches solving a marginalized Gaussian Mixture model as the prior distribution of the latent space for identifying latent clusters.
+Thus, GMVAE can be utilized.
 The GMVAE is a variant of the variational autoencoder model with a Gaussian mixture as a prior distribution, with the goal of performing unsupervised clustering through deep generative models\cite{dilokthanakul2017deep}.
+GMVAE \cite{dilokthanakul2016deep} assumes the underlying the latent space random variable $\vec{z}$, when marginalized, is a mixture of Gaussian with $S$ Gaussian kernels: $p(y)$ is the priori distribution of labeling.
+The conditional distribution of $z$, given the labeling, obeys the Gaussian distribution with mean $\vec{\mu}_s$ and the diagonal covariance $diag(\vec{\sigma}_s)$.
+The distribution of $z$ is thereby can be stated as: A further developed GMVAE model called split-GMVAE \cite{charakorn2020explicit} could be a possible implementation that integrated into our network.
+In split-GMVAE, The prior distribution of $\vec{z}$ and the encoding of $\vec{z}$ generated from $q$ are all set to be multivariate Gaussian.
+The posterior distribution of soft-labeling vector $\vec{y}$ is generated from the encoder with an additional fully connected layer and a softmax layer.

 The GMVAE approach is based on the assumption that the samples from each class are in a Gaussian distribution.
 Thus the entire dataset with multiple labels (classes) is a mixture of multiple Gaussians.

-The GMVAE is trained to identify the mixture of Gaussians in the latent space.
-For each class, there is a Gaussian distribution associated with, the data points beyond a specified number of standard deviation are considered noise data.
-The data points assign to the wrong Gaussian distribution can be classified as incorrect labeled samples as well.
+Based on this assumption, there is a Gaussian distribution associated with each class, the data points beyond a specified number of the standard deviations of the specific Gaussian distribution are considered mislabeled data.
+The data points that are assigned to the wrong Gaussian distribution can be classified as incorrectly labeled samples as well.